EyasuTeshome/shifttracker/job-search/JSR-research-a-company-before-applying-for-a-job.md

     - plan questions and comments for your interactions with different people in the recruitment process, so that you can stand out as a professional who is interested in the company and has prepared for interviews.
 - To **analyze whether the company is aligned with your interests and values**.
 Is it the right size for you?
 Do you share the company’s values?
 Do you care for the mission?
 Understanding the company will offer you insights into what your everyday life on the job will be like and how comfortable you may feel if you are hired.

+### What should you look for and how?

+When researching a company, you can look into different types of information, such as its mission, history and goals; financial data; staff and structure; location; culture; strengths and weaknesses; growth prospects: current and future challenges.
+You can also gather data about the state and trades of the industry it belongs to.

+Another information that you can look for in your research are keywords to use in your application materials.
+As you read information about the company, you can identify some key skills or personal attributes the company values in its employees and the words or phrases they use to describe them.

+To do research about the information above, you can look at sources that are published by the companies themselves or you can find out what others say about them, for example:

+- The job posting or job boards generally include an overview of the company.
+- The company’s website and social networks offer insight into the organization.
+- Business news and publications may give you important insights into what’s happening in a company.
+- Industry surveys and reports analyze the sector and identifies trends and challenges.

 ## Exercise

 ### Instructions

-You can find information about a company you want to apply for, in both sources that are published by the companies themselves or what others say about them.
-In this exercise, you will research both, following these steps:
+In this exercise, you will follow 4 steps to research a company:

-1. Writing the questions you will search.
+1. Write the questions you will research.
-2. Studying what the company says about itself
+2. Study what the company says about itself.
-3. Finding out what others say about the company
+3. Find out what others say about the company.
+4. Review keywords and questions to ask during interviews.

 And, if you have the time, also:
-4. Taking a look at the industry's outlook.
+5. Research the industry.

 ### 2.1 Write the questions that you will research